RubixML/ML/docs/preprocessing.md

 - [Sparse Random Projector](transformers/sparse-random-projector.md)

 ## Feature Selection
-Similarly to dimensionality reduction, feature selection aims to reduce the number of features in a dataset - however, they work in different ways.
-Whereas dimensionality reduction produces denser representations using the information contained within *all* the features, feature selection seeks to keep the best features as-is and drop the less informative ones entirely.
+Similarly to dimensionality reduction, feature selection aims to reduce the number of features in a dataset as well, however, feature selection seeks to keep the best features as-is and drop the less informative ones entirely.
 Adding feature selection as a preprocessing step can help speed up training and inference by creating a more parsimonious model.
 It can also improve the performance of the model by removing *noise* features and features that are uncorrelated with the outcome.

 **Examples**

 - [Variance Threshold Filter](transformers/variance-threshold-filter.md)

 ## Text Cleaning
-For natural language processing (NLP) tasks it is often desirable to preprocess the text corpus before extracting features to eliminate noise.
+For natural language processing (NLP) tasks, cleaning the text before extracting features will help to eliminate noise from the corpus.
 One such step could involve filtering out *stop words* or other uninformative tokens such as URLs and email addresses.
-Another common step is to *normalize* the text such that tokens like `therapist`, `Therapist`, and `ThErApIsT` are recognized as the same word.
+Another common step is to *normalize* the text so that tokens like `therapist`, `Therapist`, and `ThErApIsT` are recognized as the same word.

 **Examples**